jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   assert True is False

-When building a program I can use assert_ methods to make sure something is :ref:`True<test_what_is_true>` before it continues, I can also use them to test how the program behaves, for example when it is given inputs, which can help catch things that break previous tested behavior when added.
+When building a program I can use assert_ methods to make sure something is :ref:`True<test_what_is_true>` before it continues, I can also use them to test how the program behaves, for example when it is given inputs.
+Assertions can help catch things that break passing tests when they are added.
 They also help me answer 2 questions

 * what is the same?
 * what is different?

-The difference between my expectations and reality (what happens when the program runs), gives me a clue about what to change to make them match.
+The difference between my expectations and reality (what happens when the program runs), tells me what to change to make them match.

 ----